Classifying sections of del Pezzo fibrations, I: Preliminaries

 \section{Preliminaries}

-Fix a field $k$ which is algebraically closed field and of characteristic $0$.
+Fix a field $k$ which is algebraically closed and of characteristic $0$.
 In this paper our ground field will usually be $k$ or $k(\mathbb{P}^{1})$.
 A variety is a reduced irreducible separated scheme of finite type over the ground field.
+Unless otherwise we state, a component means an irreducible component.
 When we take a component of a scheme, we always endow it with its reduced structure.

 Throughout the paper we will use $\sim_{rat}$ to denote rational equivalence of cycles and $\sim_{alg}$ to denote algebraic equivalence of cycles.